Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 # Retro Arcade Console
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3RREYq2UIQs?si=D5jkpsL6lmQbcA0u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-**Summary: **
+**Summary:**
 I chose to make a Retro Arcade Console as my starter project.
 This project makes use of a variety of different components which all work together so that the user can play five fun games.
 I soldered all the components together on the circuit board and then finally connected the battery wire to the circuit board.
 There are directional butttons, a start button, a stop button, and an on/off button.
-After the user presses one of these buttons, it gets inputed into the sytem and it gets outputed onto the LED screen.
+The button the user presses gets inputted into the sytem and gets outputted onto the LED screen in the form of an aracde game.

 **Components Used:**
 - Buzzer